fialajiri/fialajiri/README.md

 ## Current Project

-I'm currently working on an [ecommerce site](https://eshop-frontend-ts.vercel.app/produkty)
+I'm currently employed as a software developer at [FoxCom](http://www.foxcom.eu/).

 ## Examples of Work